The Obama Foundation Just Gave This DC Prosecutor A Fellowship

 Why do this?
 Why not just put juveniles through the standard process of prosecution?

-You can prosecute an [offender] through the whole process: You can take them to court, make them do drug testing, check in with a police officer, and have them take a plea or go to trial.
+You can prosecute an [offender] through the whole process: You can take them to court, make them do drug testing, check in with a [probation] officer, and have them take a plea or go to trial.
 They’re going to go back into the community, and the underlying conflict that resulted in the crime, that won’t have ever been resolved.
 What happens is, it gets worse.
 Because there’s a strong snitching culture, or a fear of retaliation.
 If the underlying conflict isn’t resolved, then when people see each other, that might bubble up into more conflict in the future.
 So prosecutors and victims learn that this offers them a chance to resolve the matter, and that is far more powerful than even prosecuting the person who hurt them.

 It also helps young people accused of a crime.
-Not only do they get this off ramp, if they’re successful with restorative justice, it also gets them a chance to build empathy.
+Not only do they get this off-ramp [from prosecution], if they’re successful with restorative justice, it also gets them a chance to build empathy.
 It gives them a chance to learn how their actions impacted somebody else.
 And it helps young people build their own consequential thinking.

 And the evidence backs that up?